Samrat (1954 film): Production

 The film was dubbed into Tamil under the title Kaadhal Parisu and was released in 1955.
 Ku.
 Ma.
-Balasubramaniam wrote the dialogues and lyrics.(Note: Not to be confused with Kadhal Parisu that featured Kamal Haasan and released in 1987.)
+Balasubramaniam wrote the dialogues and lyrics.
+(Note: Not to be confused with Kadhal Parisu that featured Kamal Haasan and released in 1987.)

 Soundtrack

 Music was composed by Hemant Kumar and the lyrics were penned by Rajendra Krishan.
 Playback singers are Lata Mangeshkar, Geeta Dutt, Asha Bhosle, Mohammed Rafi and C. Ramchandra.
+The Tamil dubbed version marked his debut in that language.